intel/intel-ipsec-mb/test/common/JSON_VECTOR_PARSER.md

 > error).
 For `tagSize` the declared value may be smaller than the hex-string
 > length — this covers truncated tags where the hex field carries the full
 > output but only the declared number of bits are significant.
-> For MAC vectors, the test-level `msgSize` may also be smaller than the hex
-> length — this covers non-byte-aligned messages where `msg` is zero-padded to
-> the next byte boundary.
-For cipher and AEAD vectors, plaintext and AAD sizes
+> For cipher and AEAD vectors, plaintext and AAD sizes
 > are always derived from the hex field length and are not present in the JSON.
 >
 > **AEAD fields are always explicit.** The `aad`, `ct`, and `tag` fields in